Trump threatened to invoke the Insurrection Act (again). What is it?

 The act is one way the president can send troops to states to restore law and order.
 But unlike in Trump's National Guard deployments in 2025, the Insurrection Act would allow armed forces to carry out law enforcement functions, such as making arrests and conducting searches.

-The law could open the door to significantly expanding the military's role in quelling protests, protecting federal buildings and carrying out immigration enforcement, which some of Trump's aides have suggested he do.
+Beyond quelling protests, the law could also open the door to significantly expand the military's role in protecting federal buildings and carrying out immigration enforcement, which some of Trump's aides have suggested he invoke the law for.

-Since Thomas Jefferson signed it into law in 1807, the Insurrection Act has only been invoked about 30 times.
-The last instance was over three decades ago.
-During his second term, Trump has repeatedly brought up the idea of invoking the statute.
+Since President Thomas Jefferson signed it into law in 1807, the Insurrection Act has been invoked only about 30 times.
+The last instance was over three decades ago, during the 1992 Los Angeles riots.
+During his second term, Trump has repeatedly floated the idea of using the statute.
+Back in June, when asked whether he would invoke the act during the anti-ICE protests in Los Angeles, Trump said it "depends on whether or not there is an insurrection."
+In October, when asked under what conditions he would utilize the Insurrection Act, Trump replied, "I'd do it if it was necessary.
+So far it hasn't been necessary."

-"If people were being killed and courts were holding us or governors or mayors were holding us up, sure I'd do that," he told reporters back in early October.
+He went on: "If people were being killed and courts were holding us or governors or mayors were holding us up, sure I'd do that."

 Trump has also erroneously claimed that nearly half of all U.S. presidents have invoked the law and that it was invoked 28 times by a single president, as he said during an interview with CBS' 60 Minutes in late October.